 The Humble Administrator’s Garden is the largest garden in Suzhou.
 It is also one the finest gardens in southern China.
 It contains almost all features of classical Suzhou gardens and it became a UNESCO World Heritage Site in 1997.

-People celebrate this garden for its exquisite layout of pools, rockeries, islets, bamboo groves, pavilions and corridors and praise it as the “Mother of all Chinese Gardens”.
+People celebrate this garden for its exquisite layout of pools, rockeries, islets, bamboo groves, pavilions and corridors and also they praise it as the “Mother of all Chinese Gardens”.

 Wang Xiancheng – the Ming Dynasty administrator – retired from his official duties and started to build the garden.
-It took 16 years for him to complete the works, in 1526.
+It took him 16 years to complete the works, in 1526.
 He commissioned the famous painter Wen Zhengming to design the garden, with concepts of poetry and traditional Chinese painting.

 But, after the owner’s death, his son lost the garden in a gambling debt to Xu family.